randomcoww/homelab/README.md

 tw terraform -chdir=pxeboot_config_client apply
 ```

-Each node may be PXE booted now and boot disks are no longer needed as long as two or more nodes are running.
+Each node may be PXE booted now and boot disks are no longer needed as long as two or more nodes are running

----

 ## Maintenance